CartoDB/Windshaft-cartodb/README.md

 * infowindow - returns contents of infowindow from CartoDB.

-All GET requests are wrappable with JSONp using callback argument, including the UTFGrid map tile call.
+All GET requests are wrappable with JSONP using callback argument, including the UTFGrid map tile call.